derBlau/nvim-config/README.md

 - Lualine is a simple statusbar
 - Nvim-tree is a file explorer
 - Nvim-treesitter is a file parsers that enables smart syntax highlighting, code navigation and editing featurs, amongst others
+- Mason allows to manage external editor tooling, like LSP servers and all its related behaviour.
+Used in conjunction with NeoVim's native LSP tooling.